Outreach Ministry Defined:

 Alas, some forms of outreach have carried on throughout centuries of church leadership and have spanned almost every country in the world.
 They can function without policies, bylaws and committees.
 They can even thrive within our current Western society and it’s melting pot of cultures.

 It comes down to asking what a person needs, (caveat) and not just telling them they need “Jesus“.
-That being said, Jesus should definitely be the fibre that binds all forms of outreach together.
-You see, God has created mankind with some foundational needs that must be met.
+Jesus should definitely be the fibre that binds all forms of outreach together.
+But God has created mankind with some foundational needs that must be met.

 As Believers, we have constant outreach opportunities to show Christ’s love by providing for some of those foundational needs.

 The obvious thoughts go to physiological needs like food and water, which are excellent forms of outreach.
-The church has been giving bread and water to the poor and afflicted for centuries, which has resulted in many souls turning toward Christ.
+The church has given bread and water to the poor and afflicted for centuries, which has resulted in many souls turning toward Christ.

 However, within a Western culture where food and water is generally fairly plentiful; we often have to get a little more creative.